 Credits and Grades

-The duration and extent of programmes and courses is expressed in a system of credits using the European Credit Transfer System (ECTS).
-One semester of full-time study is equivalent to 30 ECTS credits.
-A full academic year corresponds to 60 ECTS credits.
+The duration and extent of programmes and courses is expressed in a system of credits equivalent to ECTS credits - that is, you take 30 credits per semester.
+A full academic year corresponds to 60 credits.
 Each week of full-time study is worth 1.5 credits.

 The grading system differs between faculties and disciplinary domains.
 You can read about this in more detail in the following document: Grading System.
 The grade “Fail” does not appear on an official transcript of records.